 In case you’re not sure how to better target your audiences or don’t know specifics of your target market, start by targeting a wider audience.
 This way you can determine which users bring you the best results and then use targeting solutions to hit the most profitable audience segments in the future.

 Mistake four: Not measuring the effectiveness of your ad campaigns

 In order to optimize your campaign properly, it is important to regularly review the performance and analyze how effective your steps were in planning an advertising campaign.
 For starters, you should realize the initial goal of your ad campaign, whether it is the number of clicks or conversions (for performance campaigns) or the number of impressions served (for brand awareness campaigns).

 On programmatic platforms like SmartyAds, you can pinpoint the dynamics of your ad campaign flow in real time.
 All you need is to select an appropriate period to see generated impressions and conversions.
 Also, you can monitor how your CPM and spend changes inspect your bids and wins.

 If you start to track signals about user behavior from the site and application using Pixels, you can better understand what actions lead to the conversion.
 This information will help in decision making and strategy development for your marketing channels.
 For this, on SmartyAds DSP you can apply third-party impression tracking, as well as Postback for tracking conversions.
 See how to set it up in the guide.

 Mistake five: Setting and forgetting

-Optimize campaigns applying Pareto principle
+Optimize campaigns applying the Pareto principle

 Use managed service

-Same way as you optimize your target audiences you can optimize ad budgets and then whitelist and blacklist partners according to performance results.
+Same way as you optimize your target audiences, you can optimize ad budgets and then whitelist and blacklist partners according to performance results.
 In the perfect realms, optimization should be made every few weeks or at least every month.
 In case this task often falls behind the cracks, it is a sign that you need to ask your provider for managed-serve campaigns.
-Plus, when you go in-house you can also hire outsourced advertising sales.
+Plus, when you go in-house, you can also hire outsourced advertising sales.